389ds/389ds.github.io/docs/389ds/design/connection-table-lists.md

 - list_size - number of elements in each CT list
 - list_num - number of CT lists
-- list_select - used to evenly share the connection load between lists.
 - c - 2d array of connection references.
 Slot 0 of each list is used as head of the linked list.
 - fd - 2d array of file descriptors, one for each active connection.
 Used when polling for conection activity.
 The first slot of each file descriptor array is used as a signal pipe, for ct_list_thread <-> accept_thread signaling.

 ## Connection processing
-Here is a logical view of connection management, note the slapd_daemon is responsible for managing all connections.
+Here is a logical view of connection management, now each dedicated CT list thread is responsible for managing active connections on a specific CT list.
+The workload has been moved from the daemon to multiple dedicated threads.

 ![proposed ct processing](../../../images/ct-multi-list-1.png "proposed ct processing")

 ## Considerations
 ### Load balancing
-With multiple CT lists, the connection load needs to be spread equally balanced lists.
-A simple counter (list_select) is used for this, as a connection is moved from the freelist to an active list, the CT is queried to determine which CT list will be used.
+With multiple CT lists the connection management load needs to be balanced equally across all lists.
+As a connection is moved from the freelist to an active list, the CT is queried to determine which CT list should be used.
+Currently the CT list with the lowest number of connections is used.

 ### Signaling
 A signal pipe is used for thread <-> CT communications, with this change each CT list/thread pair will need a signal pipe for communications.

 ### Number of CT threads
 With this change, each CT list will have its own dedicated thread.
 As the number of CT lists/threads increase so too does the systemic overhead of handling such.
 Multiple numbers of CT lists were tested, with two CT lists being the optimum.
-This value is hardcoded and used during CT creation.
+Currently this value is hard coded, in the future it will be a configurable option.

 ## Opens